 - Site On-Line: These Yes and No radio buttons enable you to put the whole Newscoop server on-line or off-line, for example in case of scheduled server maintenance. - Site Title: The default name for your publication's website.
 Your theme designer can configure your publication's templates to display this information. - Site Meta Keywords: The default keyword meta tags in your header template, for search engine optimization. - Site Meta Description: The default description meta tag in your header template, also for search engines. - Time Zone: This field enables you to override the server's own time zone setting, which is typically set to Greenwich Mean Time (GMT) or UTC.
 You may wish for your Newscoop interface to display local time instead, for instance when scheduling publication time for a particular issue. - Database Cache Engine: enables or disables the APC cache, which can improve Newscoop performance.
-APC is an alternative to xcache.

-- Template Cache Handler: Select DB to enable the cache for templates. - Imagecache lifetime: The time that images will be cached for, from 30 seconds to infinite. - Allow password recovery: Whether users can get a password reminder by email.
-Note that if this feature is enabled and your email account is compromised, your Newscoop publication can easily be compromised in turn. - From email address: The email address used for password reminders from the system. - Secret Key: The security key that Newscoop can use for integration of web services and other advanced features. - Session Lifetime: Enables you to specify the maximum duration of Newscoop administration sessions without reauthentication, which is a security feature. - Keyword separator: Specify the separator for Keywords in the Edit Article page (comma or hyphen). - Number of failed login attempts before showing CAPTCHA: A security measure designed to foil password-guessing robots. - Maximum upload file Size: The maximum size of attachments that users of your server can upload. - Automatic collection of statistics: This option enables the collection of statistics on reader access to publications on the server.
+APC is an alternative to xcache. - Template Cache Handler: Select DB to enable the cache for templates. - Imagecache lifetime: The time that images will be cached for, from 30 seconds to infinite. - Allow password recovery: Whether users can get a password reminder by email.
+Note that if this feature is enabled and your email account is compromised, your Newscoop publication can easily be compromised in turn. - From email address: The email address used for notifications from the system. - Secret Key: The security key that Newscoop can use for integration of web services and other advanced features. - Session Lifetime: Enables you to specify the maximum duration of Newscoop administration sessions without re-authentication, which is a security feature. - Keyword separator: Specify the separator for Keywords in the Edit Article page (comma or hyphen). - Number of failed login attempts before showing CAPTCHA: A security measure designed to foil password-guessing robots. - Maximum upload file size: The maximum size of attachments that users of your server can upload. - SMTP Host: The server that Newscoop will use for sending out email notifications. - SMTP Port: The port number that Newscoop will use on the specified email server. - Collect statistics: This option enables the collection of statistics on reader access to publications on the server.
 You may wish to click No if you use a third-party statistical service, as disabling the collection of statistics may reduce the load on your Newscoop server.